What is secrets management?

 Activity monitoring and auditing

-Many secrets managers can track how users and applications interact with and use secrets to verify that secrets are being handled appropriately throughout their lifecycles.
-This allows the organization to conduct real-time, end-to-end monitoring of authentications and authorizations.
+Many secrets managers can track how users and applications interact with and use secrets to verify that secrets are handled appropriately throughout their lifecycles.
+This allows the organization to conduct near real-time monitoring of secret access events, including authentications and authorizations to the secrets manager.

-Secrets managers can quickly identify unauthorized attempts to view or use secrets and cut off access, thereby stopping hackers, insider threats and other bad actors.
+Secrets managers can quickly deny unauthorized attempts to view or use secrets and revoke access when needed.
+This can help enable faster remediation before hackers, insider threats and other bad actors can cause damage.

 Common secrets management practices